Namibia & Botswana Circuit Self–Drive

 Day 17&18 Mochaba Crossing Khwai for Okavango Delta

-Day 20 Voigtland Guesthouse/Auas Safari Lodge Greater Windhoek Namibia
+Day 20 Voigtland Guesthouse Greater Windhoek Namibia

 Day 21 Return to Airport/end